Some sections are fairly technical and rocky. The track is prone to flooding in several sections when it rains. Water fountains are usually working.

 paved trail section at the Prue Rd overpass or at Rohde Park, go west over the dry creek bed and the trail runs north/south.
 The trail runs through the back of OP Schnabel Park and crosses over the paved path a couple of times.

-From the Whitby Trailhead, head down the steep paved path until you see the safety bollard.
+, head down the steep paved path until you see the safety bollard.
 The trail section runs north/south.
 There are several sections of trails that branch off and then re-connect along the way, but it is hard to get lost.
 This short trail section from Whitby to Bandera is pretty awesome and makes you feel like you've left San Antonio for a bit.
 The singletrack basically ends at the Bandera overpass and dumps you back onto the paved path part of Leon Creek Greenway